 Normally it will take your body a few months to regulate after stopping birth control.
 But if you don’t get a period after three months, you should see your doctor.
 The absence of periods is normally an indication that a woman is not ovulating and therefore will have trouble conceiving without assistance.
 Early intervention with oral medication to stimulate ovulation, such as Clomid, can be successful.

 A menstrual cycle that’s too long (35 days or more), too short (less than 21 days), irregular or absent can mean that you’re not ovulating.
 There might be no other signs or symptoms.

-Irregular and missed periods are also signs of polycystic ovaries (PCOS).
+Irregular and missed periods are also signs of polycystic ovary syndrome (PCOS).
 PCOS, which affects 1 in 10 women, is a reproductive hormonal imbalance that affects ovulation.
 If you are experiencing irregular periods, we recommend you talk to your doctor.

 Bleeding between periods